Venoshocker95/Series-Tracker/README.md

 ° No GUI, just some simple ASCII banners and ASCII UI design.

 This software allows you to: Add, Edit, Remove and View series info.
-The software needs just a little bit more polishing, but it's absolutely usable as it stands right now.
+The program itself needs just a little bit more polishing, but it's absolutely usable as it stands right now.
 I hope you'll find it useful or, if you're from the generation that used softwares like this on floppies, that you'll like the trip down memory lane :)

 Tools and resources used:

-"The C Programming Language" by Brian W.Kernighan & Dennis M.Ritchie;
+° "The C Programming Language" by Brian W.Kernighan & Dennis M.Ritchie;

-W3 Schools and Stack Overflow
+° W3 Schools and Stack Overflow

-Visual Studio Code
+° Visual Studio Code

-Microsoft Copilot(to help understanding new concepts and to help with the solving of pesky bugs)
+° Microsoft Copilot(to help understanding new concepts and to help with the solving of pesky bugs)